 What if it’s unsafe to travel to school?

-Instead, they should inform the school as soon as possible to let them know their child will not be attending and why (in line with the school’s absence policy).
+If parents believe it would be unsafe to travel, they should inform the school as soon as possible to let them know their child won't be attending and why (in line with the schools absence policy).